12. The Suffering Servant

 He grew up before Him like a tender plant, like a root out of dry ground; he had no form or comeliness that we should look upon him, and no beauty that we should delight in him.

-This is a description of the Jewish people growing from infancy to nationhood in the desert, after the exodus from Egypt:
+It is describing the Jewish people growing to nationhood in the desert after the exodus from Egypt: